Halfway to Soft Machine’s “Third”: Prog Review #40

 While I do give myself a lot of time to fully absorb these albums and listen to them in different contexts, it’s still asking a lot for me to come at something new and, within a week or two, (or months and months when I’m too busy to blog,) pronounce on it.
 It’s also unfair to the artists who never intended their music to be listened to in this way.

 It’s an artificial approach to music appreciation.
 The stuff that becomes a part of us is the music that hits just right when we don’t expect it.
-Or, it’s the highly anticipated album that you’ve waited months or years for that you dedicate yourself to listen closely.
+Or, it’s the highly anticipated album that you’ve waited months or years for that you dedicate yourself to listen to closely.

 Let's all make sure we've got the time / Music-making still performs the normal functions - / Background noise for people scheming, seducing, revolting and teaching - “Moon in June”